By Angie Kellett, RN-BC, MSCN

 For example, if a patient wakes up at 2 a.m. with numbness in her legs, as a result of their MS, she will want to turn to a reliable and trusted source of information to get through that experience.
 MS One to One provides this type of support and more to program members living with the disease, as well as their care partners, by phone and online, 24/7.
 This includes everything from discussing the latest research to learning how to speak with friends and family members about one’s MS symptoms.

 To learn more about MS One to One, visit www.MSOnetoOne.com, or call 1-855-MSOne2One (1-855-676-6326).
-Whether you work in a doctor’s office, a hospital setting, or for a patient support program, like I do, I take great pride in knowing that we make a great impact on patients’ lives every day.
+Whether you work in a doctor’s office, a hospital setting, or for a patient support program, as I do, I take great pride in knowing that we make a great impact on patients’ lives every day.

 Angie Kellett is an MS One-to-One Nurse Educator.